From start to finish, the South Carolina Stingrays left no doubts about...

 Tarik got the best seat in the press box during home games.
 Little did he know that all Washington Post Capitals beat writers get that seat, and it had nothing to do with the job he did during the Islanders’ collapse.
 After each game, Tarik grabbed his dinky laptop and made a mad dash for the press elevator, body-checking reporters along the way so he would be first in line to the locker room.
 But he didn’t always show up there on time.
 Once, Alex Ovechkin spoke to reporters before Tarik arrived, and Tarik scolded Ovie for not waiting for him.

-The locker room is a virtual free-for-all for reporters, and Tarik was a master at shoving his way through and reaching over people’s heads with his recorder to get a critical soundbite of a player saying, “We played well tonight,” which would then appear as something far more interesting in the article.
+The locker room is a virtual free-for-all for reporters, and Tarik was a master at shoving his way through and reaching over people’s heads with his recorder to get a critical soundbite of a player saying, “We played well tonight.”

 Before the coach’s press conference, the reporters filed into the press room and took any open chair, but Tarik always entered through the door that Bruce Boudreau uses, which temporarily made the other journalists think that Boudreau had arrived before disappointment settled in.
 However, knowing that newspapers were on the decline and that blogging was on the rise, Tarik was humble around the web-only journalists, allowing them to use all available seating as he stood sheepishly to the side.